Business Loans

 Content was accurate at the time of publication.

-An Equifax small business credit report provides in-depth information to help you make better business decisions and others to make decisions about their dealings with you.
+An Equifax small business credit report provides in-depth information to help you make better business decisions and to help others to make decisions about their dealings with you.
 Using payment data reported by lenders and public information, Equifax creates a credit report that includes:

-• Company profile: legal name, address, and phone numbers.
+• Company profile: Legal name, address and phone numbers

-• Credit summary: A listing of all credit accounts, including those with banks, suppliers and service providers.
+• Credit summary: A listing of all credit accounts, including those with banks, suppliers and service providers

-• Public records: Business registration with the Secretary of State as well as any judgments, liens or bankruptcies.
+• Public records: Business registration with the Secretary of State as well as any judgments, liens or bankruptcies

-• Payment trend and payment index: Your company’s payments from the past 12 months compared with normal payment trends in the industry.
+• Payment trend and payment index: Your company’s payments from the past 12 months compared with normal payment trends in the industry

 1. Business credit risk score